-We have information relating to Healthy Start, which include the Healthy Start vitamins, the Nursery Milk Scheme and the School Fruit and Vegetable Scheme.
+We have information relating to Healthy Start, which includes the Healthy Start vitamins, the Nursery Milk Scheme and the School Fruit and Vegetable Scheme.

-- plain, fresh or frozen fruit and vegetables
+- fresh, frozen and tinned fruit and vegetables

 The Nursery Milk Scheme provides 189ml (1/3 pint) of milk per day to children under the age of 5.

-- child minders for at least 2 hours a day
+- a child minder for at least 2 hours a day

-- private or local authority nurseries for at least 2 hours a day
+- a private or local authority nursery for at least 2 hours a day

-Babies under the age of 1 receive their milk as infant formula.
+Babies under the age of one receive their milk as infant formula.